 Designed to serve as a basic text for introductory courses in public administration, this pioneering work provides students with a clear-eyed understanding of the vital management functions covered in most standard textbooks with two important differences.

 First, it is written to address the needs of both the experienced practitioner and the entry-level public servant.
 Case examples bridge the content-rich environment of practitioners with the principles of public administration sought by pre-service students.
 Second, the discussion of management practices is grounded in the political and ethical tensions inherent in the American constitutional form of governance.

 This innovative approach reflects the authors' belief that public administration operates as an integral part of the country's political traditions, and thereby helps define the political culture.
 Key themes in this third edition include:

-• Careful examination of the ways in which American political economy requires administrators who are skilled at co-producing the common good with voluntary associations, businesses, nonprofit organizations and other governmental entities.
+• careful examination of the ways in which the American political economy requires administrators who are skilled at co-producing the common good with voluntary associations, businesses, nonprofit organizations and other governmental entities;

 Table of Contents